 “My first degree was in mathematics from the University of Plymouth.
 My work in the Medical Statistics group is very interesting and varied, covering statistical research across a range of areas of medicine.
 At the same time, I am studying for a masters degree in statistics through the University of Sheffield, which really helps me with my day-to-day work.”

 “I studied my first degree in mathematics and statistics at the University of Plymouth before starting at the Medical Statistics group.
 In addition to my work on Down’s syndrome screening, I have had the opportunity to work on a range of engaging research projects whilst greatly improving my programming skills in R. I am also studying part-time for a masters degree in statistics with medical applications, enabling me to put my new skills into practice.”

-As part of the Faculty of Medicine and Dentistry, we offer MPhil/PhD degree opportunities, to train you to conduct research of a high academic standard and to make original contributions to medical statistics.
+As part of the Faculty of Health: Medicine, Dentistry and Human Sciences, we offer MPhil/PhD degree opportunities, to train you to conduct research of a high academic standard and to make original contributions to medical statistics.
 As well as having a supervisor within the Medical Statistics group, supervisory teams often include a senior academic from the statistics group within the School of Engineering, Computing and Mathematics and/or a senior clinical academic in the Faculty.